szorfein/ansible-collection-desktop/README.md

-# dots-ac
+# ansible-collection-desktop
-Dots with Ansible and Chezmoi (experimental)
+Ansible collection for Desktop.